-Player’s overall rating gives you a general impression of the player’s quality.
-It takes into account all the players skills, even the hidden ones as well as experience.
+A player’s overall rating gives you a general impression of the player’s quality.
+It takes into account all the player’s skills, even the hidden ones, as well as experience.

-A players salary is calculated based on the players overall rating, players age and a players nationality.
-Older players have higher salariesand foreign players have 10% higher salaries than domestic players.
+A player’s salary is calculated based on the player’s overall rating, his age and nationality.
+Older players have higher salaries.
+Also, foreign players have 10% higher salaries than domestic players.

-Player’s salaries are calculated at the beginning of every season.
-When players are sold their salaries get recalculated again at the moment of transferand take into account all the trainings the player received from the beginning of season up until the moment of the transfer.
+Players’ salaries are calculated at the beginning of every season.
+When players are sold their salaries get recalculated at the moment of transfer, and this recalculation of the salaries takes into account all the trainings a player has done from the beginning of the season up to the moment of the transfer.

-In MBT we have a free and open market system, all users are able to buy any player that is listed on the transfer market and also sell any player that is in their team.
+In MBT we have a free and open market system, all users are able to buy any player who is listed on the transfer market and also sell any player who is in their team.

 Players listed on the Transfer Market will remain there for 2 (two) days until the end of their deadline.

-All bids given in the last 2 (two) minutes extend the deadline for another 2 (two) minutes in order to give the time for all interested bidders time to respond to an increase in price.
+All bids placed in the last 2 (two) minutes extend the deadline for another 2 (two) minutes in order to give time to all interested bidders to respond to an increase in price.

 10% of the transfer fee of every player you sell will go to the player’s agent.

-At the time of sale a player’s salary will be recalculated.
+At the time of the sale a player’s salary will be recalculated.

 Firing a player does not cost you money or tokens and all fired players end up on the Transfer Market as free agents.
-Their starting price will be 0 (zero) and it is only if nobody buys them after 2 (two) days they spend on the market that those players are retired.
+Their starting price will be 0 (zero) and it is only if nobody buys them after having spent 2 (two) days on the market that those players get retired.

-On the Transfer Market besides Free Agents that are fired from clubs there are also system generated Free Agents that have a fixed starting price.
+Apart from The Free Agents who got fired from clubs, there are also System Generated Free Agents who have a fixed starting price on The Transfer Market.

-All players’ you gave bids for will be displayed in your Current Bids page and you will be able to see them there and track their bidding progress up until the moment they are sold.
+All players you placed bids on will be displayed in your Current Bids page and you will be able to see them there and track their bidding progress up until the moment they are sold.